software-crafters-karachi/software-crafters-karachi.github.io/README.md

 # How can I join?
 Join our [Facebook group](https://www.facebook.com/groups/570463523588860), and you are in!

-The next step is to join us in one of our meet-ups.
+The next step is to join us in one of our **meet-ups**.
 Watch out for meet-ups on our Facebook page.

 # What will I learn?
 We learn about topics such as: